I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavecyclicstream-setnotificationfreq.md

 <p><code>SetNotificationFreq</code> returns the new notification interval expressed in milliseconds.
 In all current Windows releases, the port driver ignores this value.</p>

 ## -remarks
-<p>During each notification interrupt, the miniport driver's interrupt service routine calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536903">IPortWaveCyclic::Notify</a> method with the stream's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536994">IServiceGroup</a> object as the call parameter.
-This is the <b>IServiceGroup</b> object that the miniport driver previously output to the port driver during the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536723">IMiniportWaveCyclic::NewStream</a> call.</p>

-<p>In all current Windows releases, the WaveCyclic port driver specifies an <i>Interval</i> value of 10 milliseconds.
-This value might change in future releases. </p>

-<p>During each notification interrupt, the miniport driver's interrupt service routine calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536903">IPortWaveCyclic::Notify</a> method with the stream's <a href="https://msdn.microsoft.com/library/windows/hardware/ff536994">IServiceGroup</a> object as the call parameter.
-This is the <b>IServiceGroup</b> object that the miniport driver previously output to the port driver during the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536723">IMiniportWaveCyclic::NewStream</a> call.</p>
+<p>During each notification interrupt, the miniport driver's interrupt service routine calls the <a href="audio.iportwavecyclic_notify">IPortWaveCyclic::Notify</a> method with the stream's <a href="..\portcls\nn-portcls-iservicegroup.md">IServiceGroup</a> object as the call parameter.
+This is the <b>IServiceGroup</b> object that the miniport driver previously output to the port driver during the <a href="audio.iminiportwavecyclic_newstream">IMiniportWaveCyclic::NewStream</a> call.</p>

 <p>In all current Windows releases, the WaveCyclic port driver specifies an <i>Interval</i> value of 10 milliseconds.
 This value might change in future releases. </p>